Damaged Peace in Too Many Other Countries

 We need people in Europe to stop following the conflict anchored guidance(s) that are embedded in Sun Tzu’s The Art of War — and we need people in Europe to move to the Peace linked guidance(s) embedded in The Art of InterGroup Peace.
 We need to replace Win/Lose with Win/Win, and we need to replace tribes with values and enlightened humanity as an expectation and a commitment.

-Europe is awash in intergroup conflict.
 The situation gets worse every day.
 That conflict will not go away and those settings will not somehow heal themselves.

 We need intentional healing approaches and we need enlightened people to make those intentional approaches their path to Peace in European communities.
 We need a Peace Movement in America, and we need Europeans to build a Peace movement in each setting that will meet the needs of each situation and setting.